Last updated on May 11, 2026

 Kathril, Aspect Warper is the only keyword soup deck that Archon of Valor's Reach fits into, but it works as a stax piece that prevents your opponents from casting a card type of your choice.
 Salty!

 I’m trying to keep this short, and I don’t want it to just become an “Oops, All Angels” list.
 With angels’ tendency to have some combination of flying, lifelink, and vigilance, there’s a ton of angel cards that could fit in here.
-I’ve chosen to highlight a couple, but note that there are many, many more that fit the bill.
+I’ve highlighted a couple, but note that there are many, many more that fit the bill.

 Salvation Colossus pulls double duty in a keyword build that’s focused on the creatures you have on the battlefield.
 It has three relevant keywords to give out, but it triggers on your attack step to give your board a +2/+2 buff and indestructible.
 It’s a good backup if your Odric, Lunarch Marshal or what have you isn’t out, and the extra power means a lot of extra lifegain if you have lifelink online.